cmusphinx/cmusphinx.github.io/wiki/tutorialadapt.md

 {:toc}
 ---

-> **Caution!**
-  This tutorial uses the [5 pre-alpha release](https://sourceforge.net/projects/cmusphinx/files/sphinx4/5prealpha/).
-  It is not going to work for older versions.

 This page describes how to do some simple acoustic model adaptation to improve speech recognition in your configuration.
 Please note that the adaptation doesn't necessary adapt for a particular speaker.
 It just improves the fit